Academic Entry Requirements

 In general, we do not consider re-applications from applicants who applied in a previous admissions cycle and were unsuccessful after interview.
 Applicants who were rejected prior to interview in a previous admissions cycle can re-apply if they can demonstrate additional evidence of their potential.
 For instance, an applicant who has sought additional relevant work experience in the intervening period and reflected well on these experiences in an updated personal statement.

 Lancaster Medical School will consider applications from applicants who have taken longer than 2 years to achieve the required grades at A-level, if the applicant otherwise meets the GCSE criteria and the non-academic entry requirements.
 This includes those who are resitting their A-levels (one or more subjects) or are taking additional A-levels after the end of year 13 or repeated all of year 12.

-In absence of mitigating circumstances, you must have achieved AAB or ABB in your A-Levels at the first attempt.
+In absence of mitigating circumstances, you must have achieved at least ABB in your A-Levels at the first attempt.
 Otherwise, all AS and A2-levels must be at least grade C, at the first sitting, regardless of the mitigating circumstances.

 All resit applicants must achieve the required grades after 3 years of study at A2 level.

 Similar criteria apply to applicants who have failed to achieve the required grades in the International Baccalaureate or Scottish qualifications at the first attempt.
 Such applicants may apply if they are resitting (or resitting components of) these qualifications.

 Applicants who have taken longer than 2 years to achieve the required grades at A-Level (or equivalent) should mention this and reflect on the circumstances in their UCAS personal statement.